Ekho-cmd/Maintenance-Tracker-v1.0/README.md

 <img width="689" alt="Input Sheet" src="https://user-images.githubusercontent.com/84663264/119549272-0cdba580-bd65-11eb-9bfd-cc2a5b3125e1.png">

 *Scoreboard:
-  The Scoreboard sheet is broken down into two parts; the fleet maintenance board on the left-hand side and the unit board on the right.
+  The Scoreboard sheet is broken down into two parts; the fleet maintenance board on the left-hand side and the unit board on the right-hand side.
-  The purpose is to give an overview of fleet maintenance as well as being capabale of selecting a specific unit to observe it's indicidual fluid end components usage ratings.
+  The purpose is to give an overview of fleet maintenance, as well as being capabale of selecting a specific unit to observe the individual fluid end components usage.

 Position:
   The position indicates the physical position of the unit on the site.